A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Experiments

-\textbf{Throughput.} Throughput is measured by the total amount of inference steps performed per second for a model with a fixed context length.
-In Figure, \ref{fig:inf-time-comparison-throughput}, we report the throughputs for varying batch sizes, $B \in [1,128]$ for a fixed context length of $C=1600$.
+\textbf{Throughput.} Throughput is measured by the total number of inference steps performed per second for a model with a fixed context length.
+In Figure \ref{fig:inf-time-comparison-throughput}, we report the throughputs for varying batch sizes, $B \in [1,128]$ for a fixed context length of $C=1600$.
 Here, the batch size can be interpreted as the number of parallel environments the agent interacts with.
-As expected, we find that xLSTM attains considerably higher throughputs than the DT.
-The benefit of xLSTM increases with larger batch sizes.
-While the DT with quadratic complexity in the sequence length goes OOM for batch sizes above 64, the xLSTM with linear complexity can easily handle larger batch sizes.
-In both experiments, the recurrent xLSTM performs favorably over the Transformer backbone.
+For xLSTM, we report numbers for two variants with 4 and 16 heads, respectively.
+We found that decreasing the head dimension (more heads, same total hidden dim) is important for xLSTM to enable high throughput.
+This is because a higher head dimension incurs more FLOPS (see Figure \ref{fig:inf-time-comparison-nheads} in Appendix \ref{appendix:xlstm-headdim} for an ablation on the impact of the head dimension).
+As expected, we find that both Mamba and xLSTM attain considerably higher throughputs than the DT.
+These benefits increase with larger batch sizes.
+While the DT with quadratic complexity in the sequence length goes OOM for batch sizes above 64, the recurrent backbones with linear complexity can easily handle larger batch sizes.
+This throughput advantage may be particularly relevant for online fine-tuning of agents in many parallel environments.